If you want to learn how to properly use supersets to save time and enhance muscle growth, then you need to read this article.

 What does a superset mean in the first place?

-Simple – you perform two different exercises back to back with minimal rest.
+Simple – you perform two different exercises back to back with minimal rest between sets.
 This opposes the traditional set method of completing all your sets with a single exercise and then moving on to the next.

 They’re mainly used to save time in the gym by potentially cutting your workout duration in half, but as you’ll see may also provide additional benefits in terms of muscle growth.